spacedogXYZ/common-cause-share/_posts/2020-10-21-avoiding-common-vote-by-mail-ballot-mistakes-in-pennsylvania.md

 ---
 In Pennsylvania, more than 2.6 million voters have already applied for a vote-by-mail ballot for the upcoming election -- and our top priority is making sure that voters have the information they need to ensure their ballot is counted.

-To learn about how you can avoid making common vote-by-mail ballot mistakes that could result in your vote-by-mail ballot not being processed or counted correctly, **[read this post on our website](https://www.commoncause.org/pennsylvania/resource/vbmmistakes/)**.
+To learn about how you can avoid making common vote-by-mail ballot mistakes that could result in your ballot not being processed or counted correctly, **[read this post on our website](https://www.commoncause.org/pennsylvania/resource/vbmmistakes/)**.

 **Then, use this sharing tool to send this information to your friends and family members to make sure that they know how to correctly cast their vote-by-mail ballot >>**